LinuxBeaver/LinuxBeaver/README.md

 https://formulae.brew.sh/formula/gegl#default
  `brew install gegl`

-  Then Compile as you would on Linux using Meson and Ninja and perhaps even my build.sh script will work.
+  Then Compile every C file as you would on Linux using Meson and Ninja.
+Perhaps even my build.sh script will work.

   ## The five most recommended filters are in this particular order